Sapphirine/Yelp-Review-Analysis-and-Recommendation/README.md

     Offline code to preprocess Yelp dataset and perform experiments on the parsed review text.

-    Windows Command-line and Unix Shell Scripts are not included in this directory.
+    Windows command-line and Unix shell scripts are not included in this directory.

     Also, some data set are not uploaded to Github due to their extremely large sizes.